eyob--/j2swift/README.md

 	* wildcard "?"

 ## What it covers
-For an actual example of what j2swift covers for now, check Test.java and Test.java.swift in src/
+For an actual example of what j2swift covers for now, check Test.java and Test.java.swift

 ### Class Declaration
 * Class modifiers